-A beaver’s tail is trowel-shaped, 8 to 12 inches long and five or six inches wide.
+A beaver’s tail is trowel-shaped, 8 to 12 inches long and 5 to 6 inches wide.
 It has a scaly, leathery covering.
 When this furbearer swims, it uses its tail as a propeller and a rudder.
 The tail also supports a beaver when it sits erect or gnaws a tree on dry land.
 A sharp slap of the tail on water is a signal warning other beavers of danger.
 Tail slapping is also a diving aid that gives a beaver extra propulsion to tip its body down for descent and may not always be intended to be a danger signal.

 A beaver’s front feet are remarkably dexterous.
 They have long claws and are used for digging, handling food and working on dams.
 The hind feet, broad and webbed between the toes, propel the animal through the water.
 The second claw from the outside on each hind foot is double (or split) and is used for grooming.

 A beaver’s vision is weak, but its hearing and sense of smell are acute.
 Most food is located by smell.
 Beavers are vulnerable to predators on land but relatively safe in water.
 A beaver can stay submerged up to 15 minutes.
 Membrane valves seal the ears and nostrils from water while it is submerged.